 • Implementing health promoting interventions during pre- and post-partum stages

 Providing health-related information to citizens is essential but not enough to lead to behaviour change.
 We encourage our partners to look beyond awareness raising activities and en-sure the participation of beneficiaries in defining the most context-relevant interventions.

 Interventions should start by analysing the drivers and barriers for behaviour change in target populations.
 We also encourage our partners to carefully consider the theory of change they apply and how they intend to measure the outcome of their interventions.

-WDF's Advocacy work is guided by the principles of Integrated Care, Life-Course Approach, and Universal Health Coverage.
+WDF's Primary Prevention work is guided by the principles of Integrated Care, Life-Course Approach, and Universal Health Coverage.